Page Publishing Authorization

 Which businesses do these changes specifically apply to?

-Unfortunately, Facebook keeps their algorithms a very guarded secret, but they it’s safe to say that it is any business that has a high potential reach.
+Unfortunately, Facebook keeps its algorithms a very guarded secret, but it’s safe to say that it is any business that has a high potential reach.
 Facebook describes potential reach as:

 Does potential reach apply to just paid-advertising?